-- Taking advantage of views, particularly water views. - Environmental factors, such as control of odours, noise, and waste management, allergies and environmental sensitivities. - Ease in keeping things clean. - Energy efficiency and controls. - Convenience of parking and access. - Barrier free access.
+- Taking advantage of views, particularly water views. - Environmental factors, such as control of odours, noise, and waste management, allergies and environmental sensitivities. - Ease in keeping things clean. - · Energy efficiency and controls. - Convenience of parking and access. - Barrier free access.
 Talk to your local municipality about building code requirements. - Long-term durability.
 Cheap materials may have to be replaced often and can be hard to clean.

 There are a range of regulatory issues that impact the design and layout of an accommodation property, including Building Code and Fire Marshal requirements.

-If you wish to be part of a Quality Standards Program such as Nova Scotia Approved or Canada Select, they also have standards to review.
+Nova Scotia Approved and Canada Select have some standards to review.
+You can find more information in the sub-section on Regulations.